Europe: High and Late Middle Ages

 The period between the year 1000 and 1250 is known as the High Middle Ages, followed by the Late Middle Ages until c.
 1500.

 During the High Middle Ages the population of Europe experienced significant growth, culminating in the Renaissance of the 12th century.
 Economic growth, together with the lack of safety on the mainland trading routes, made possible the development of major commercial routes along the coast of the Mediterranean and Baltic Seas.
 The growing wealth and independence acquired by some coastal cities gave the Maritime Republics a leading role in the European scene.

 The Middle Ages on the mainland were dominated by the two upper echelons of the social structure: the nobility and the clergy.
 Feudalism developed in France in the Early Middle Ages, and soon spread throughout Europe.
-A struggle for influence between the nobility and the monarchy in England led to the writing of the Magna Carta and the establishment of a parliament.
+A struggle for influence between the nobility and the monarchy in England led to the writing of Magna Carta and the establishment of a parliament.
 The primary source of culture in this period came from the Roman Catholic Church.
 Through monasteries and cathedral schools, the Church was responsible for education in much of Europe.

 The Papacy reached the height of its power during the High Middle Ages.
 An East-West Schism in 1054 split the former Roman Empire religiously, with the Eastern Orthodox Church in the Byzantine Empire and the Roman Catholic Church in the former Western Roman Empire.
 In 1095 Pope Urban II called for a crusade against Muslims occupying Jerusalem and the Holy Land.
 In Europe itself, the Church organised the Inquisition against heretics.
 In the Iberian Peninsula, the Reconquista concluded with the fall of Granada in 1492, ending over seven centuries of Islamic rule in the south-western peninsula.

 In the east, a resurgent Byzantine Empire recaptured Crete and Cyprus from the Muslims, and reconquered the Balkans.
 Constantinople was the largest and wealthiest city in Europe from the 9th to the 12th centuries, with a population of approximately 400,000.
 The Empire was weakened following the defeat at Manzikert, and was weakened considerably by the sack of Constantinople in 1204, during the Fourth Crusade.
 Although it would recover Constantinople in 1261, Byzantium fell in 1453 when Constantinople was taken by the Ottoman Empire.